Active Duty Staff

 Surface Warfare Advisor

-In August 2011, the Surface Warfare Officer reported onboard the Naval ROTC Unit at North Carolina State University where he currently serves as a Naval Science Instructor and Junior Class Advisor.
-He is pursuing a Masters in Business Administration from the N.C.
-State Poole College of Management.
+In June 2014, LT Showanes reported onboard the Naval ROTC Unit at North Carolina State University where he currently serves as a Naval Science Instructor and Junior Class Advisor.
+He is pursuing a Master's in Public Administration from the N.C.
+State School of Public and International Affairs.

-His personal awards include the Navy and Marine Corps Commendation Medal, Navy and Marine Corps Achievement Medal, and multiple unit and service awards.
+His personal awards include two Navy and Marine Corps Achievement Medal, and multiple unit and service awards.

 Submarine Warfare / Nuclear Advisor